kristiania-pg6301-2022/pg6301-innlevering-StianOek/README.md

 ![Heroku](https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white)

-> There is a error from
+> There is a error i cant get a hold on within server tests that throws me this: ReferenceError: setImmediate is not defined
+> I cant seem to figure this one out.

 # Website